A candidate for Spokane City Council District 2 (South), City of Spokane in the 2023 Washington General Election, Nov. 7

 City: Spokane, Washington

-Nine people have submitted applications to fill a seat on the Spokane City Council vacated by Lori Kinnear when she was appointed to temporarily serve as City Council president.
+Seventeen people have submitted applications to fill a seat on the Spokane City Council vacated by Betsy Wilkerson, who had represented south Spokane but won election in November to the citywide position of City Council president.